 SMTP error 501 5.1.3 Bad recipient address syntax

-Address type is incorrect, there may be typos.
-You could have copied or pasted an address from a website wrongly.
-If you have checked all the addresses, and still receive this error, the server needs an authentication.
+The address type is incorrect, and there may be typos.
+You may have copied or pasted an address from a website incorrectly.
+If you have checked all the addresses, and still receive this error, the server needs authentication.

 Destination mailbox address invalid

-An email address you want to send to may not exist or there may be typos.
+The email address you want to send to may not exist, or there may be typos.
 Check all the emails for any misspellings.

 530 Authentication is required